-- Headsets of any sort are not to be worn while running, e.g., iPods, MP3 players.
+1. Headsets are not to be worn while running, e.g., iPods, MP3 players.

-- No bicycles can be used by anyone on course throughout the race.
+4. No bicycles can be used by any team member or supporter on course throughout the race.

-- Run only on the very left side/margin of the roadway, facing traffic.
+5. Run only on the very left side/margin of the roadway or shoulder, facing traffic.

-- When the finish line is on the opposite side of the road, the runner must cross the road at as close to a 90-degree angle as possible to minimize danger to the runner and to minimize the number of vehicles being stopped for the runner.
+7. When the finish line is on the right (opposite) side of the road, the runner must cross the road at as close to a 90-degree angle as possible to minimize danger to the runner and to minimize the number of vehicles being stopped for the runner.
 Take directions from the course marshals and heed signage.